-The following notification has been received from Australia in response to the Questionnaire on Import Licensing Procedures annexed to L/5640/Rev.9.
-It updates and replaces document L/5640/Add.13/Rev.6.
+The following notification has been received from Australia in response to the Questionnaire on Import Licensing Procedures annexed to L/5640/Rev.10.
+It updates and replaces document L/5640/Add.13/Rev.7.

-The following notification for 1993 on import licensing procedures comprises two sections with the relevant information on:
+The following notification for January to June 1994 on import licensing procedures comprises two sections with the relevant information on:

-- I. Customs (Prohibited Imports) Regulations Regulations 5A to 5H and Schedule 8 to the Regulations. covering therapeutic substances and goods (pages 1-4); and - II.
-Customs (Prohibited Imports) Regulations Regulations 5 and Schedule 4 to the Regulations, covering narcotic drugs, psychotropic substances and related chemicals (pages 4-8). - I. CUSTOMS (PROHIBITED IMPORTS) REGULATIONS REGULATIONS 5A TO 5H AND SCHEDULE 8 TO THE REGULATIONS COVERING THERAPEUTIC SUBSTANCES AND GOODS
+- I. Customs (Prohibited Imports) Regulations Regulations 5A to 5H and Schedule 8 to the Regulations covering therapeutic substances and goods (pages 1-3); and - II.
+Customs (Prohibited Imports) Regulations Regulation 5 and Schedule 4 to the Regulations, covering narcotic drugs, psychotropic substances and related chemicals (pages 3-7). - I. Customs (Prohibited Imports) Regulations Regulations 5A to 5H and Schedule 8 to the Regulations Covering Therapeutic Substances and Goods

-Outline of system
+Outline of System

-1. Following the introduction in February 1991 of a new Australian Registration system for therapeutic goods for human use under the provisions of the Therapeutic Goods Act 1989, most of the barrier controls previously applying under Regulations 5A to 5H of the Customs (Prohibited Imports) Regulations were repealed.
-The import licensing system previously operating under Regulation 5A(3) has ceased.
-Controls remaining in force under Regulations 5A to 5H prohibit the importation of substances specified in Regulation 5A(1), or goods included in Schedule 8 to the Regulations, except with permission of the Secretary of the Department of Health, Housing, Local Government and Community Services.
+1. Following the introduction in February 1991 of a new Australian Registration system for therapeutic goods for human use under the provisions of the Therapeutic Goods Act, 1989, most of the barrier controls remaining in force under Regulations 5A to 5H prohibit the importation of substances specified in Regulation 5A(1), or goods included in Schedule 8 to the Regulations, except with permission of the Secretary of the Department of Health, Housing, Local Government and Community Services.

-Purposes and coverage of licensing
+Purposes and Coverage of Licensing

-- 2. The therapeutic substances/goods covered are: - (i) Substances named in Regulation 5A(1).
-Currently, only antibiotic substances are sc specified.
-An exemption applies in the case of antibiotics carried by a passenger on a ship or aircraft where the antibiotics are for the sole use of the passenger or the passenger's relative. - (ii) Goods to which Regulation 5H refers, that is, goods which are listed in Schedule 8 to the Regulations. - 3.
+- 2. The therapeutic substances/goods covered are: - (i) substances named in Regulation 5A(1).
+Currently only antibiotic substances are so specified.
+An exemption applies in the case of antibiotics carried by a passenger on

+- a ship or aircraft where the antibiotics are for the sole use of the passenger or the passenger's relative; - (ii) goods to which Regulation 5H refers, that is, goods which are listed in Schedule 8 to the Regulations. - 3.
 The regulations apply to the importation of therapeutic goods from all countries. - 4.
 The importation of antibiotics is regulated as a public health measure to provide information on antibiotic distribution and consumption in Australia.
 Goods included in Schedule 8 to the regulations are those known to be associated with particular hazards or concerns which warrant restriction or prohibition of their use.
 The monetary value of the goods is not a criterion for control. - 5.
-The control on importation of the specified goods is a statutory requirement under the Customs (Prohibited Imports) Regulations made under the Customs Act 1901.
-The system cannot be abolished without legislative approval.
+The control on importation of the specified goods is a statutory requirement under the Customs (Prohibited Imports) Regulations made under the Customs Act, 1901.